zuiko21/minimOS/architecture.md

 Main available functions are for `INSTALL`ing the Kernel's *jump table*, and setting the IRQ, BRK and NMI routines -- all of them will be called by the Kernel at startup time.
-The mechanism for **kernel patching** is also supplied, this will have a *recovery setting* soon -- just by providing *zero* as the pointer to the supplied jump table.
+The mechanism for **kernel patching** is also supplied, and from 0.6 version on it does provide a *recovery setting* -- just a NULL pointer as the supplied jump table (for `INSTALL`) or routine address (for individual function `PATCH`).
+The firmware will take care of a pointer to the last installed *kernel **jump table*** for this matter.
+Any patching operation will also return the *previous* address, thus allowing both **head and tail patching**.

 Please note that, unlike the *generic* Kernel, this *administrative Kernel* is **not** patchable.